Ellen's Acres

-Ellen's Acres is an American animated television series for preschool-age children, which exclusively premiered weekly on Cartoon Network and in the United Kingdom, the show aired on Cartoonito.
+Ellen's Acres is an American animated television series for preschoolers which exclusively premiered weekly on Cartoon Network and in the United Kingdom, the show aired on Cartoonito.
 Animation Collective produced the series.
 It originally premiered on September 4, 2006 on Cartoonito in the UK, and later on January 8, 2007 on Cartoon Network in the US, but was later cancelled on February 5, 2007.
 The series features a very imaginative five-year-old girl named Ellen who has adventures in a hotel her parents own approximately 40 mi from Tonopah, Nevada named the Emerald Acres.

 Format

 Each episode begins with Ellen narrating the adventure she had in her imagination, but she says, "Actually...", and the scene changes to a desert area, and Ellen says, "I had just gotten off the bus from school and was saying goodbye to Mateo, my bus driver."
 She then says goodbye to the unseen driver who closes the bus doors, honks the horn twice, and drives off.

 Ellen then says hello to her friend, a tire, and carries a feather duster, two useful props in her adventures, then takes them to the hotel offices, where her parents ask how school was and Ellen explains the first adventure.
 Ellen then sees what her parents are up to (finding a fossil, fixing a fan because the air conditioning broke, etc.) which leads into further imaginary adventures based on chores she's been asked to do.